docksal/docksal/docs/blackfire.md

 4. Apply the new configuration with `fin up`.

-5. Follow instructions to install and use blackfire via a [Chrome extension](https://blackfire.io/docs/integrations/chrome).
+5. Follow the instructions to install and use blackfire via the [Chrome extension](https://blackfire.io/docs/integrations/chrome).

 See [blackfire.io](https://blackfire.io/docs/introduction) for more docs on using blackfire; including support for other browsers.